reconhub/learn/content/post/practical-real-time-response-2.md

     ## 2014-06-26    3    6    5   10    3
     ## 2014-06-27    4    3    8   10    5

-  - You can either use a single value R for the entire trajectory (R\_fix\_within = TRUE) or resample R at each time step (R\_fix\_within = FALSE).
-  - `R_fix_within = TRUE` means that the trajectory is associated with a single R value and easier to understand
-  - It also gives more extreme values of R and more conservative projections

 Using the same principle, generate 1,000 trajectories for the next 2 weeks, using a range of plausible values of `$R$`.
 The posterior distribution of R is gamma distributed (see Cori et